 - Digitisation is about converting the physical to digital.

 - Digitalisation is about optimising and improving your processes.

 - Lastly, Digital Transformation is about entirely changing your business models or the way your products are delivered.

 The first two deliver benefits of anywhere between 15 to perhaps 90 or 100 per cent of the value, whereas transformation can deliver 10 or even a 100 times the value.
 You therefore need to be very clear of what your goal is.

-If you're looking for incremental improvements, then digitization or digitalization may be just fine.
-However, if you're looking for exponential change and improvements to survive and thrive in the Fourth Industrial Revolution, then you really need digital transformation!
+If you’re looking for incremental improvements, then digitisation or digitalisation may be just fine.
+However, if you’re looking for exponential change and improvements to survive and thrive in the Fourth Industrial Revolution, then you really need digital transformation!

 I assume that businesses will need to go through a transition to be successful here.
 What are your thoughts on this?

 In my experience, there are actually 5 stages of Digital Transformation.
 Before we look at these, I’ll identify some real business examples we can draw on.